 Hydrogen sulfide concentrations were below levels of public health concern.
 Hydrogen sulfide levels are measured by the highly sensitive Jerome meter, which detects hydrogen sulfide specifically.
 Reduced sulfur compounds were periodically detected by AreaRAE monitors, but previous sampling has shown that these detections are primarily due to a reduced sulfur compound with strong odor but lower toxicity.
-Reduced sulfur compound concentrations were below levels of public health concern established for hydrogen sulfide, except for one hour on April 8, five hours on April 9, one hour on April 10, and one hour on April 11 at a commercial location east of the landfill, when concentrations reached or exceeded an odor-based threshold for hydrogen sulfide.
+Reduced sulfur compound concentrations were below levels of public health concern established for hydrogen sulfide, except for one hour on January 10 at a commercial location southwest of the landfill, when concentrations reached or exceeded an odor-based threshold for hydrogen sulfide.
 During that time period, individuals may have experienced symptoms associated with exposure to strong odors.